MichaelXavier/Angel/README.md

 The `angel` executable takes exactly one argument: a path to an angel configuration file.

-Angel configuration system is based on Bryan O'Sullivan's `configurator` package.
+`angel`'s configuration system is based on Bryan O'Sullivan's `configurator` package.
 A full description of the format can be found here:

 http://hackage.haskell.org/packages/archive/configurator/0.1.0.0/doc/html/Data-Configurator.html